i2bc/SURFMAP/README.md

 ## How to install SURFMAP
-Choose option 1 or 2 if you're not interested in the source code access/modification, otherwise prefer option 3.
+Choose option 1 or 2 if you're not interested in accessing/modifying the source code, otherwise prefer option 3.

 #### Option 1: from the archive (git not required)
 First download an archive of our latest release <a href="https://github.com/i2bc/SURFMAP/releases/latest" target="_blank">here</a>.